AndreyUtka/redux-rx-middleware/README.md

         -> ({type: "GET_USERS", sequence: "error" })
 ```

-or as usual in redux applications, different types araund the async action:
+or as usual in redux applications, different types araund the one async action:

 ```
 ({type: "GET_USERS" })